 The live information session, presented by 100 Black Men of America, Inc., a COMPPARE partner organization, focused on the importance of evidence-based information and research in relation to prostate cancer outcomes.

-100 Black Men of America’s health and wellness goals are to raise awareness, provide access to health care, and offer information that will ultimately promote behavioral changes resulting in a healthier lifestyles.
+100 Black Men of America’s health and wellness goals are to raise awareness, provide access to health care, and offer information that will ultimately promote behavioral changes resulting in healthier lifestyles.

 At the national and local level, 100 Black Men of America and Chapter affiliates partner with corporations, foundations, and other nonprofit organizations to promote preventative health strategies and provide education on prevalent diseases that negatively impact African Americans.
 The 100’s Health and Wellness Committee works with other synergistic organizations to develop strategic partnerships that mitigate chronic conditions and diseases plaguing the African American community.